papachristoumarios/sade/README.md

 ### Step 2: Generate document embeddings

 After creating the `modules.json` definitions file you can proceed generating the Doc2Vec using Gensim and spaCy preprocessed with the following pipeline:

-1. autogen_module.py --suffix .c --suffix .h -d 1 >modules.jsonStop-word Removal
+1. `autogen_module.py --suffix .c --suffix .h -d 1 >modules.json`
+2. Stop-word Removal
-2. Tokenization
+3. Tokenization
-3. Lemmatization
+4. Lemmatization

 You can generate the embeddings with the `embeddings.py` script using